What are the 4 Functions of Accounts Payable

 In today’s business landscape, where prompt and dependable payments are crucial for maintaining relationships, payment processing plays a pivotal role in accounts payable, by upholding financial responsibility and strengthening the foundation of successful financial operations.

-3- Records keeping
+3- Records Keeping

 Maintaining detailed records is crucial for accounts teams.
 It allows them to have an organized database of transactions such as invoices, payment information and supporting documents.
 These records are essential for audits reporting and adhering to compliance regulations.